tk3413/tk3413.github.io/_posts/2019-06-07-hello-world.markdown

     bundle exec jekyll serve;
 ```

-Then, navigate over to `http://localhost:4000`, where everything is set up to go.
+Then, navigate to `http://localhost:4000`, where everything is set up to go.

 ### Adding a theme
 The default jekyll blog uses the `minima` theme.
 This blog, however, uses the `so-simple-theme` by [mmistakes](https://github.com/mmistakes/so-simple-theme).
 It comes packed with a ton of features built-in, and looks great, too!

 This requires changes in the `Gemfile`.
-I commented out lines 11 and 14 by appending the lines with `#`:
+Comment out lines 11 and 14 by appending the lines with `#`:
 ```
 # gem "jekyll", "~> 3.8.5"
 # gem "minima", "~> 2.0"
 ```

-Then, I added the following line:
+Then, add the following lines:
 ```
+gem "jekyll-theme-so-simple"
 gem "github-pages", group: :jekyll_plugins
 ```

-Finally, I reloaded the page with:
+Control-C, then reload the page with:
 ```
 bundle exec jekyll serve
 ```